pywbem/pywbemtools/docs/pywbemclispecialfeatures.rst

-..
+g..
 Copyright  2017 IBM Corp. and Inova Development Inc.
 ..
 ..
 Licensed under the Apache License, Version 2.0 (the "License");
 .. you may not use this file except in compliance with the License.